StratiGraph-ECCCH/heriverse-ansible/README.md

 ### Default variables

-(...
-3DResearch Git repo and Heriverse server name ...)
+The variables values defined in `defaults/main.yml` are related to the URL of the Git repo for the Heriverse Docker Compose installation, maintained by 3DResearch, and to the configurable server name where the application should be available.

 ### Templates